 How Much Does Mold Remediation Cost?

-Mold remediation costs typically range between $1,108 and $3,408 with an average cost of $2,242, but there are many factors that can affect the total cost.
+Mold remediation costs typically range from $1,125 to $3,439 with an average cost of $2,254, but there are many factors that can affect the total cost.

-- The exact cost for this service will depend on the location of the mold within the home, the type of mold present, the size of the problem, and the cost of labor.
+- The exact cost for mold remediation services will depend on the location of the mold within the home, the type of mold present, the size of the problem, and the cost of labor.

-- A homeowner will want to call a mold remediation professional if they notice signs of mold such as a musty smells or suspicious growth on walls following water damage.
+- A homeowner will want to call a mold remediation professional if they notice signs of mold, such as a musty smell or suspicious growth on walls following water damage.

-- While homeowners may be able to tackle very small areas of mold on their own, it’s generally recommended to hire a professional for mold remediation because of the health hazards it presents.
+- While homeowners may be able to tackle very small areas of mold on their own, it’s generally recommended that they hire a professional for mold remediation because of the health hazards it presents.

-Mold is one of a homeowner’s worst nightmares: The hidden nature of the problem, the potential danger of inhaling mold spores, and the unknown factors and expense of removal combine to make mold a problem to be feared.
+Mold is one of a homeowner’s worst nightmares.
+The hidden nature of the problem, the potential danger of inhaling mold spores, and the unknown factors and expense of removal combine to make mold a very serious problem.
 There are many elements that affect the overall cost of removal, including the location and type of the mold, the size of the problem, and the kind of remediation that is necessary.
-Treating mold can be as simple as a bleach wash or as complex as removing panels of drywall and tile to deep clean beneath the surface, but regardless of how large a mold problem is, there’s a way to correct it.
+Treating mold can be as simple as washing the affected area with bleach or as complex as removing panels of drywall and tile to deep clean beneath the surface.
+The good news is that regardless of how large a mold problem is, there is a way to correct it.
 So how much does mold remediation cost?
-According to Angi and HomeAdvisor, mold remediation will typically cost homeowners between $1,108 and $3,408, or an average of $2,242.
+According to Angi and HomeAdvisor, mold remediation will typically cost homeowners between $1,125 and $3,439, or an average of $2,254.

 Factors in Calculating Mold Remediation Cost